fieldtrip/website/faq/source/anat_landmarks.md

     - /faq/anat_landmarks/
 ---

-# How are the Left and Right Pre-Auricular (LPA and RPA) points defined?

 The definition of the pre-auricular point taken from <http://www.medilexicon.com> is _"a point of the posterior root of the zygomatic arch lying immediately in front of the upper end of the tragus"_.
 The [zygomatic arch](https://en.wikipedia.org/wiki/Zygomatic_arch) or cheek bone is the skull bone in front of the ear as depicted in this figure

 {% include image src="/assets/img/faq/anat_landmarks/zygomatic_arch.png" width="200" %}